 The following are the expected deliverables and due dates for this project:

+A design document that discusses your approach for both implementation and experimentation; include metrics (what you’ll measure, like response time, CPU time, and/or something else) and experiment parameters (what you’ll change, such as number of keywords, maximum number of helpers, etc).

-Design a client-server architecture using SOCKSTREAM sockets in an Internet domain to carry out the tinyGoogle search engine operations.
+Design a client-server architecture to carry out the tinyGoogle search engine operations.

-Implement the socket-based tinyGoogle search engine on a Linux cluster.
+Implement the tinyGoogle search engine from item 1 on a Linux cluster.

 Implement the Hadoop-based tinyGoogle search engine on a Linux cluster.

+Develop a statistically-significant experiment to compare the performance of each scheme.

-Submit the final code of the Part I and Part II implementation and a final report no later than December 12, 2014 (Midnight sharp).
+Submit the final code of the Part I and Part II implementation and a final report no later than December 12, 2018 anywhere on earth.

-Make all code used for the implementation available in a directory accessible by the instructor and the TA.
-Please, include a Make file to be used for compilation and execution of the project files.

-Submit final report discussing your implementations, the techniques used to optimize the system, when applicable.
+You will get intructions for how to hand in all code used for the implementation, including a Make file and a README, as well as the report discussing your implementations and the techniques used to optimize the system. (see below)

-Schedule a time to demonstrate your project, for December 13, 2016.
+Schedule a time to demonstrate your project, for the week of December 13, 2018.

-Extra Credit

-To receive extra credits (up to 15%), you need to develop an “statistically-validated” experiment to compare the performance of each scheme.
 For full credit, you need to design an experiment to measure the performance of each scheme using different input and parameters of your choice.
 You also need to include in the final report a section to describe the experiment and compare the performance of the two implementations for the different experiments conducted in this project.
-This section of the report must include a bar graph of all the runtimes of the word list generator, the inverted index generator and the search for both models.
+This section of the report must include graphs (e.g., runtimes of the word list generator, the inverted index generator and the search for both models).
 Make sure you include all references, books, tutorials, software components and blogs that you made use of to complete the project.

+You can suggest extensions for Extra Credit: both extensions and how many extra points, up to 20% of this project.